 The Program Organizing Committee makes the final determination regarding acceptance and the content of the program.
 Abstracts that are accepted but cannot be accommodated as oral presentations will be accepted as posters instead.

+To upload your abstract please login to ‘return to ADASS registration profile‘ from the main registration menu.
 During the conference we will randomly select a total of 10 posters for a 3 minute lightning talk on Tuesday and Wednesday just before lunch.
-If you want your poster to be eligible for this random draw, send a note to firstname.lastname@example.org with your poster_id.
-Use subject line : Lightning Talk.
+If you want your poster to be eligible for this random draw, select the corresponding item on your profile page.

 Birds of a Feather (BoF) sessions at ADASS are an opportunity for informal, free-flowing discussions among groups of attendees with a common interest.
 BoFs are scheduled based on suggestions from the attendees.
 BoF sessions will be held at the end of the day, as splinter sessions, in the Conference Center.

-If you would like to propose a BoF, please submit an abstract through registration form as your 2nd abstract.
-The deadline to submit abstracts for a BoF is July 8, 2019
+If you would like to propose a BoF, please submit an abstract through registration form in the appropriate section at the bottom of the form.
+The deadline to submit abstracts for a BoF is June 1, 2019.

 Tutorials are educational sessions conducted as a short class on a subject of general interest.
 The main goal of a Tutorial is to teach skills to participants.
 Attendance is free for registrants of the conference, but you must indicate on the registration form that you will attend.
 Non-registrants may attend for a fee of € 50.
 Tutorials take place on the afternoon of Sunday, October 6.

-If you would like to propose a Tutorial, please read the instructions fully and carefully.
-You may then submit your letter of intent by email to the LOC The deadline to submit Letters of Intent for a Tutorial is July 8, 2019.
+If you would like to propose a Tutorial, please read the 2019 ADASS Tutorial Selection Process fully and carefully.
+You can click here to submit your letter of intent.
+The deadline to submit Letters of Intent for a Tutorial is May 20, 2019.

 A Focus Demo is a special session that is scheduled into the program for presentation in the plenary hall during one of the poster sessions.
 Presenters are afforded 30 minutes to demonstrate a software product or system using either the conference computer (for web-based tools or services) or their own laptop.

-Focus Demo presenters will be asked to meet with LOC organizers to ensure that the tools and equipment work with the projector in the hall.
+Focus Demo presenters will be asked to meet with LOC organizers to ensure that the tools and equipment work with the projector in the theater.

 If you give any style of presentation or organize a BoF at ADASS XXIX, you are expected to submit a paper for the proceedings.
 Invited speakers and financial aid recipients are required to submit a paper; everyone else is strongly encouraged to do so.
 The Proceedings are published by the Astronomical Society of the Pacific (ASP) as part of their Conference Series.
 You can also find a concise list to all previous ADASS proceedings on our ADASS e-Proceedings link.